maxjacobson/layabout/README.md

 ## What it is

-A site for Instapaper subscribers to go to and watch all the videos they've saved.
+1. A site for Instapaper subscribers to go to and watch all the videos they've saved.
 Just kick back and enjoy.
+2. A command line interface

 ## setup